 TedFest, Galway – http://tedfest.org/

-A unique Irish festival is TedFest, a festival which pay homage to the TV programme, Father Ted.
+A unique Irish festival is TedFest, a festival that pay homage to the TV programme, Father Ted.
 Held on Inishmore off the coast of Galway, this Father Ted fan convention has taken place since 2007 and sees fans of the show descend on the island.
 Father Ted was set on the fictional Craggy island and Inishmore is now the setting for TedFest.
 Fans dress up as nuns, priests, Elvis’ and you might even spot a Mrs Doyle or two.
 “Cuppa tea father?”.

 St Patrick’s Day Festival, Dublin and nationwide – https://www.stpatricksfestival.ie/

 If you are looking for the ultimate in festivals of Ireland, none can beat the St Patrick’s Day festivals held in Dublin and across the country.
 Of all the Ireland celebrations, the biggest occur on the 17th of March when we celebrate the feast day of our patron saint, St Patrick.
 Towns and cities alike come alive with parades, events and more.
 In Dublin, the celebrations now extend over 5 days culminating with the traditional St Patrick’s Day Parade through Dublin City Centre from Parnell Square on the northside to Kevin Street on the southside.